prrvchr/OAuth2OOo/README.md

 For all these reasons:
 - If you are **on Windows all the different necessary binaries come with the OAuth2OOo extension**.
 - If you are **on Linux x86_64 necessary binaries for Python version 3.10 come with the OAuth2OOo extension**.
-- **For all other possible configuration combinations you will need to install these 3 python packages**.
+- **For all other possible configuration combinations, if they are not already present, you will need to install these 3 python packages**.
-If these binaries are not present, an error should appear when installing the OAuthOOo extension while importing the lxml package.
+In their absence, an error should appear when installing the OAuthOOo extension while importing the lxml package.
 This error can be corrected by installing, usually with the help of [pip][25], the 3 Python packages required by your configuration.

-If you want to **drive Firefox in Calc on Ubuntu** then you need to reinstall Firefox and GeckoDriver from the Mozilla PPA.
+If you want to **drive Firefox in Calc on Ubuntu** then you need to reinstall Firefox from the Mozilla PPA.
 To install the Mozilla PPA please type the command:
 - `sudo add-apt-repository ppa:mozillateam/ppa`